Bernardo-Salgado/C0-Compiler/README.md

 # C0-Compiler
 A compiler that converts C0 code (a simplified C dialect) into MIPS assembly.

-To run you have to install cabal, be outside of /src and write (in this order): cabal update cabal build cabal run
+To run you have to be outside of /src and execute (in this order): cabal update cabal build cabal run